 Reduce your remaining current year capital gains by any unapplied net capital losses from earlier years and make a note of any capital gains remaining.
-If you have unapplied net capital losses from earlier years that can be applied this year, they must be applied here.
-You cannot choose to defer to a later year any amount that can be applied this year.
+If you have unapplied net capital losses from earlier years that can be applied this income year, they must be applied here.
+You cannot choose to defer to a later income year any amount that can be applied this income year.

 You will need to keep a record of any unapplied net capital losses from earlier years.
 You can continue to carry over these amounts and use them to reduce your future capital gains.
 There is no time limit on how long you can carry over your net capital losses.
-You record these at V Net capital losses carried forward to later income years (see step 9).
-If you have reduced your capital gains to zero, do not put anything at A Net capital gain.
+You record these at Vertex Net capital losses carried forward to later income years (see step 9).
+If you have reduced your capital gains to zero, do not put anything at Ael Net capital gain.

-EXAMPLE: Unapplied net capital losses from earlier years
+EXAMPLE 106: Unapplied net capital losses from earlier years

-Following on from our earlier example, let us also now assume that Kathleen has the following to consider:
+Let us also now assume that Kathleen has the following to consider: